-Someone in need of a new t-shirt isn’t experiencing as bad as of a problem like someone who’s toilet is leaking and flooding their house.
+Someone in need of a new t-shirt isn’t experiencing as bad a problem like someone whose toilet is leaking and flooding their house.

 Think deep.
 Think emotional.
 Write down as many ideas as possible.

-For instance, why do people use my copywriting services?
+For instance, why do people use my copywriting courses?
 Some reasons include:

 - They don’t have the skills or knowledge to write effective copy/content themselves.